 First Floor Plan

-In consultation with our architect (Alyn Smith of Covell-Matthews, Edinburgh) we have identified the plot marked M4 (Wester Inch Development Framework, 2007) as the ideal location for the proposed church and community building.
+In consultation with our architect (Alyn Smith of Covell-Matthews, Edinburgh) we have identified the plot marked M4 (Wester Inch Development Framework, 2007) as the ideal location for the proposed church building.
+However, the final location is subject to planning approval by the West Lothian Council.

 “...local neighbourhood centres are at the heart of the area’s communities, providing a focus for economic activity and growth, a sustainable and accessible location for employment and services, and a night time economy and an expression of civic